jyaggie/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2-1.png)

 The average daily activity is 1.0766189 &times; 10<sup>4</sup> steps with median 10765.
-The median and mean are very similar when the NA values have been dropped.
+The median and mean are very similar with the NA values have been dropped.
 Therefore, the data is evenly distributed around the mean.